itangdav/Havalion-Castle-Rescue/README.md

 ## Run It
 Download this repo and run the UbiGame.exe file in /Release/ folder.

+## Controls
+A/D or Left/Right to move between ladders.
+Esc to pause game

+Multiplayer options:
+1,2,3,4,5 to send arrow down respective ladder
+Left click on screen to shoot projectile-canceling fireball.

 ## Inspiration
 Inspired by that Ninja jumping game on mobile where you jump between two walls while running up.
 This extends to 5 ladders instead of just 2.